swipswaps/2D-Pose-Estimation/README.md

 # 2D Pose Estimation Project
 Pose estimation project implementing a convolution neural network constructed from the MPII human pose dataset to estimate human joints based off of video footage.
-I developed this program to gain a deeper understanding of how computer vision and machine learning can be levaraged to identify human poses to create a mobile motion capture pipeline for film, animation, and immersive development.
+I developed this program to gain a deeper understanding of how computer vision and machine learning can be leveraged to identify human poses to create a mobile motion capture pipeline for film, animation, and immersive development.

 ![2D Pose Estimation with Smoothing Example](example.gif)